What is Mohs Surgery?

 A Team Approach to Skin Cancer Care

-Men and women who choose Dermatology & Plastic Surgery Associates for skin cancer treatment appreciate the unique benefits of Dr. Rios and Dr. Lapinski's comprehensive approach.
+Men and women who choose Pinnacle Dermatology for skin cancer treatment appreciate the unique benefits of Dr. Rios and Dr. Lapinski's comprehensive approach.
 They perform over 1,800 Mohs surgeries every year and have completed more than 15,000 cases as a team.

 "We look at patients from the perspective of our unique specialties — dermatology and plastic surgery — and we use each other's knowledge to provide a better overall treatment experience for them."